clintslee/meerkat-salesforce/README.md

 Getting Started
 ==========

 You will need a Meerkat API Key to make begin making requests.
-You can apply for one [here] <https://docs.google.com/a/meerkatapp.co/forms/d/1B-6gFyMTP_29bj10ogmlciWWMH1xQFWVI3LeYSDeZbM/viewform>.
+You can apply for one [here](https://docs.google.com/a/meerkatapp.co/forms/d/1B-6gFyMTP_29bj10ogmlciWWMH1xQFWVI3LeYSDeZbM/viewform).

 Below are examples of how to use the Meerkat Rest Client.